AGCO Automotive Vehicle Questions Page

 [Back to top]

 For instance a vehicle could be flooded and then put up for sale, with no insurance claim.
 This would not be reported, but should be found in a pre-purchase inspection.
-A few other thing that would not show up include, a vehicle that has been severely overheated and not repaired.
+A few other things that would not show up include, a vehicle that has been severely overheated and not repaired.
 A vehicle on which the maintenance has been neglected.
-A vehicle that was wrecked and repaired in a backyard shop and so on.
+A vehicle that was wrecked and repaired without insurance being involved and so on.

 [Back to top]